brendadaun/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.

+When learning data analytics, ChatGPT can help by being a quick reference tool.
+I have used it to look up syntax and to ask it for definitions for different terminology.
+In this class, I expect that I will also use it to know what questions to ask when looking at data, and how to do certain things in Excel and SQL.

 ---

 ### 2. **Data Task: Sorting in Pivot Charts**